William Jennings Bryan 1896 presidential campaign: Economic depression; rise of free silver

 In 1893, bimetallism had been just one of many proposals by Populists and others.
 As the economic downturn continued, free silver advocates blamed its continuation on the repeal of the silver purchase act, and the issue of silver became more prominent.
 Free silver especially resonated among farmers in the South and West, as well as miners.
 June 1894 marked the publication of William H. Harvey's Coin's Financial School.
 The book, composed of accounts of (fictitious) lectures on the silver issue given by an adolescent named Coin to Chicago audiences, became an immense bestseller.
 The book included (as foils to the title character) many of Chicago's most prominent men of business; some, such as banker and future Secretary of the Treasury Lyman Gage, issued denials that they had participated in any such lectures.
 This popular treatment of the currency issue was highly influential.
 A Missourian, Ezra Peters, wrote to Illinois Senator John M. Palmer, "Coins [sic] Financial School is raising h— in this neck of the woods.
 If those in favor of honest money don't do something to offset its influence the country is going to the dogs."
+Bryan called it: "the most potent of educational forces at work in behalf of bimetallism."
 A Minnesota correspondent wrote in Outlook magazine: "high school boys are about equally divided between silver and baseball, with a decided leaning toward the former".